BAMG: A Block-Aware Monotonic Graph Index for Disk-Based Approximate Nearest Neighbor Search: Related Work

-By converting high-dimensional vectors into compact, discrete representations, quantization significantly reduces both storage requirements and computing cost.
 Quantization-based methods are often paired with inverted files~\cite{ivf, spann, ivfadc}.
 This framework first partitions vectors into clusters, then encodes the vectors within each cluster using compact codes such as product quantization.
-During search only the relevant clusters are scanned, and approximate distances are efficiently computed via precomputed codebooks, enabling scalable and memory-efficient similarity search.
+During search, only relevant clusters are scanned, and approximate distances are efficiently computed via precomputed codebooks, enabling scalable and memory-efficient similarity search.
+For example, SPANN~\cite{spann} employs an inverted index with balanced posting lists and dynamic pruning to reduce I/O costs.
+However, the search results of SPANN lack accuracy guarantees and SPANN has a high space cost because too much data is stored repeatedly.
+PQBF~\cite{pqbf} introduces an I/O-efficient product quantization approach by organizing PQ codes within a B$^+$-forest for fast pruning and disk-based retrieval.